aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/measure-data/_index.md

 ---
 title: Measure the Width and Height of the Cell Value in Unit of Pixels
 linktitle: Measure the Size
 type: docs
 weight: 260
 url: /javascript-cpp/calculate-the-width-and-height-of-the-cell-value-in-unit-of-pixels/
 description: Learn how to Measure the Width and Height of the Cell Value in Unit of Pixels through the Aspose.Cells for JavaScript via C++.
 keywords: Measure the Width of the Cell Value in Unit of Pixels JavaScript via C++, Measure the Height of the Cell Value in Unit of Pixels JavaScript via C++, Get the Width of the Cell Value in Unit of Pixels JavaScript via C++, Get the Height of the Cell Value in Unit of Pixels JavaScript via C++
 ---

 {{% alert color="primary" %}}

-Sometimes you need to calculate the width and height of cell value to fit the cell value inside the cell.
+Sometimes you need to calculate the width and height of a cell value to fit the cell value inside the cell.
 Aspose.Cells provides [**Cell.widthOfValue**](https://reference.aspose.com/cells/javascript-cpp/cell/#widthOfValue--) and [**Cell.heightOfValue**](https://reference.aspose.com/cells/javascript-cpp/cell/#heightOfValue--) methods for this purpose.
-By using these methods you can calculate width and height of the cell value and then set the width of the column and height of the row of that cell respectively and this will then adjust or fit the cell value inside the cell.
+By using these methods, you can calculate the width and height of the cell value, then set the column width and row height of that cell respectively; this will adjust or fit the cell value inside the cell.

 Alternatively, you can also [autofit rows and columns of your cell or range of cells](/cells/javascript-cpp/autofit-rows-and-columns/) using Aspose.Cells APIs.